flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 This preference allows you to confirm that the chosen setting are working correctly.
 The Gamepad Test screen will launch IMMEDIATELY on selection.

-Note: that you may need to repeat the test process when you return to the *Throttle Screen* and use the gamepad for the first time.
+Note: that you may need to repeat the test process when you return to the |T-S| and use the gamepad for the first time.

 Speed button Change Amount (Gamepad)
 ''''''''''''''''''''''''''''''''''''